Mexico’s Social Media Trends

-The number of internet users in Mexico grew more than 150% from 2006 to 2013.
+The number of internet users in Mexico grew by more than 150% from 2006 to 2013.
 With President Enrique Peña Nieto announcing that his target of 100,000 free internet hotspots is set to be surpassed by the end of this year, we take a look at what this means for Mexico’s growth on social media.

 Time spent online

 The average time spent using the internet each day is five hours and 22 minutes, with more than half of that (three hours, ten minutes) spent through mobile devices.
-Social media dominates time Mexicans spend online, at three hours and 46 minutes.
+Social media dominates the time Mexicans spend online, at three hours and 46 minutes.

 96% of all millennials are active on at least one social media channel.
 Comprising a little more than half of all internet users in the country, smartphone penetration has reached only 57% of Millennials, meaning desktop-based is still very much alive.